syncloudsoftech/sendinel/README.md

 ## Development

 You can use [Docker](https://www.docker.com/) to run the project quickly and easily.
-In addition, you must [Node.js](https://nodejs.org/en/), [Yarn](https://yarnpkg.com/), [PHP](https://www.php.net/) and [composer](https://getcomposer.org/) also installed on your workstation
+In addition, you must [Node.js](https://nodejs.org/en/), [Yarn](https://yarnpkg.com/), [PHP](https://www.php.net/) and [composer](https://getcomposer.org/) also installed on your workstation.
-To get started, download or clone the code and run below commands in project folder:
+Once you have everything, download or clone the code and run below commands in project folder:

 ```shell
 # start the services